tolomeis/material_modern-cpp/README.md

     rebuild and reopen in container

-*do not configure*, instead go to  'file - open folder' and navigate directory of interest and
+*do not configure*, instead go to  'file - open folder' and open the directory of interest.